fedeghe/jshero-app/WHY.md

 The point is that the author switched into a yearly based subscription for some features among which the node_modules manager (the only one truly relevant for me). **Really a miserable move, such a shame**.

-Aware that _runjs_ was developed using [electron js](https://www.electronjs.org/), I started investing some time developing something similar, aiming to the features I was used to have for free in _runjs_, but quickly after getting there I realized the right direction was poiting elsewhere.
+Aware that _runjs_ was developed using [⚡️ electron js](https://www.electronjs.org/), I started investing some time developing something similar, aiming to the features I was used to have for free in _runjs_, but quickly after getting there I realized the right thing was to tune my aims.
 For the moment I keep the sourcecode in a private repo but the build _.dmg_ file is instead in a public repo; also for the moment I only build the MacOS version.

 In case you could provide some feedback it would be outgareously great for me.

+Only love can save us! ✌🏽